 1. INTRODUCTION

 Coriander (Coriandrum sativum L.) is an important annual aromatic plant widely used across the globe.
 Since ancient times, it has been a key ingredient in various cuisines.
 It is commonly incorporated into soups, salads, seasonings and chutneys around the world (Jibat et al., 2019).
-A member of the Apiaceae (Umbelliferae) family, coriander is native to the Mediterranean Basin.
+A member of the Apiaceae (Umbelliferae) family, coriander is native to the Mediterranean basin.
 Both its fruits and leaves are extensively utilized as essential herbal components (Bhuiyan et al., 2009).
 In addition to its culinary value, coriander is recognized for its extensive medicinal properties, particularly in treating gastrointestinal ailments such as flatulent colic, dyspepsia, diarrhea, abdominal cramps, vomiting and flu.
 It also exhibits various therapeutic effects including nerve-soothing, lipolytic, muscle relaxant, antirheumatic, anti-edema, anti-inflammatory, antibacterial, emmenagogue and antihypertensive activities (Chahal et al., 2017).
 Coriander is native to the Mediterranean and Middle Eastern regions and has been used for thousands of years in ancient Egypt and across Asia.
 Coriander is well known for its medicinal properties; its seed essential oil possesses carminative, antiseptic, bactericidal, fungicidal and muscle relaxant effects (Singh et al., 2007; Laribi et al., 2015).
 India is known for its diverse and rich traditional cuisine.
 Coriander stems, leaves and fruits possess a pleasant aroma, making them popular for adding flavor to continental curries and soups.
 The fruits are widely used as a condiment in the preparation of curry powders, pickling spices, sausages and seasonings.
 Additionally, they are used to enhance the flavor of pastries, biscuits, buns, cakes and even liquors; particularly gin (Gauhar et al., 2018).
-Rhizoctonia solani grows over wide range of PH (2 to 11).
-Optimum PH for different isolates ranging 5.6 to 8.5.
-In north India neutral to slightly alkaline soil favourable for R. solani.
-Optimum temperature for different isolates ranging 18 to 300C.
-In general, optimum temperature for winter crops 18 to 220C.
-For summer crop, 26 to 320C.
-(Parmeter 1970).
-It was (1904 Rolfs) found that poorly drained soils favour the development of R. solani.
-Heavy irrigation and water logging condition cause severe disease development (Schaal 1935).
-Increase in humidity leads to increase in severity of disease (Lewis and Papavizas 1977).
-Under greenhouse pot conditions, coriander was one of multiple hosts tested.
-It showed a disease incidence of 33.3 % when inoculated with R. solani.
-In a greenhouse study, Rhizoctonia solani caused 28.3 % pre-emergence damping-off, 41.7 % post-emergence damping-off and approximately 46.7 % root rot/wilt incidence in coriander (Coriandrum sativum), indicating high pathogenicity under controlled conditions (Abdelrhim et al., 2023).

 Coriander is affected by several pathogens causing diseases such as leaf blight, anthracnose, powdery mildew, rust, leaf spots, seed rot and grain mold (Rajan, 1990).
 Among these, wilting, damping-off and root rot are considered the most serious diseases, impacting coriander at all growth stages from seedling to maturity (Singh et al., 2007).
-Disease symptoms typically appear in scattered patches in fields.
+Disease symptoms typically appear in scattered patches in fields.Rhizoctonia solani grows over wide range of PH (2 to 11).
+Optimum PH for different isolates range from 5.6 to 8.5 ().
+In north India neutral to slightly alkaline soil is favourable for R. solani.
+Optimum temperature for different isolates range from 18 to 30°C. In general, optimum temperature for winter crops 18 to 22°C. For summer crop, 26 to 32°C. (Parmeter 1970).
+It was found that poorly drained soils favour the development of R. solani (Rolfs.
+1904).
+Heavy irrigation and water logged condition cause severe disease development (Schaal, 1935).
+Increase in humidity leads to increase in severity of disease (Lewis and Papavizas, 1977).
+Under greenhouse pot conditions, coriander was one of multiple hosts tested and showed a disease incidence of 33.3 % when inoculated with R. solani ().
+In a greenhouse study, Rhizoctonia solani caused 28.3 % pre-emergence damping-off, 41.7 % post-emergence damping-off and approximately 46.7 % root rot/wilt incidence in coriander (Coriandrum sativum), indicating high pathogenicity under controlled conditions (Abdelrhim et al., 2023).

 2. material and methods